- Liberty Financial Pty Ltd

 We will only use your personal information for the main purposes we told you it was needed except where: you give us consent to use your personal information for another purpose; the other purpose is related to the main purpose or it is not unreasonable to expect us to use your personal information for that other purpose; it is permitted or required by law; or we reasonably believe it is necessary on health or public safety grounds to use your personal information for another purpose.
 We will also use your personal information for the purpose of establishing or defending legal claims and as required for alternative dispute resolution proceedings.
 We will not adopt as our own any government identifiers that you may provide to us such as TFNs or Medicare numbers.

-We may share your personal information with our related companies and third parties with whom we have a business relationship, for example: (i) our funders, account holders and operators, credit reporting bodies, other credit providers, introducers, valuers, insurers, debt collection agencies, debt administrators, government authorities, (ii) organisations involved in processing (including card and PIN producers), managing, insuring or funding credit facilities, (iii) organisations to whom we outsource functions such as mailing and printing houses, (iv) specialist advisers such as accountants and solicitors (both yours and ours), and (v) our associated organisations so that they may let you know about products and services which might meet your needs.
+We may share your personal information with our related companies and third parties with whom we have a business relationship, for example: (i) our funders, account holders and operators, credit reporting bodies, other credit providers, introducers, valuers, insurers, debt collection agencies, debt administrators, government authorities, (ii) organisations involved in processing (including card and PIN producers), managing, insuring or funding credit facilities, (iii) organisations to whom we outsource communications functions such as mailing and printing houses and marketing and media organisations including media or social networking sites; (iv) organisations that provide verification of your identity (for example, we may provide your personal information to Equifax, as an authorised Gateway Service Provider of the Document Verification Service, and request that it be matched to information held by the issuer or official body that records that information); (v) specialist advisers such as accountants and solicitors (both yours and ours), and (vi) our associated organisations so that they may let you know about products and services which might meet your needs.

 You accept that not all recipients of your information may have privacy practices equivalent to ours and you consent to the disclosure of your personal information for the purposes we have stated above.